 High-Intensity Focused Electro-Magnetic (HIFEM) energy is utilized to dramatically reshape your body by activating two physiological responses:

 Building & Toning Muscle: EMSCULPT targets important muscle groups - namely the glutes, abs, triceps and biceps, and thigh muscles.
 By positioning an applicator over the buttocks, abdomen, upper legs, or upper arms, HIFEM energy penetrates essential muscle tissue painlessly and safely.
 This induces muscle contractions at supramaximal levels.
 These are far superior to contractions caused by lifting weights or working out.
-EMSCULPT’s half-hour treatment provides the equivalent of 20,000 crunches20,000 20,000 20,000 or squats.
+The half-hour treatment provides the equivalent of 20,000 crunches, 20,000 lunges, 20,000 bicep curls, 20,000 or squats.

 By successfully building new muscle fiber, improving tone, definition, and strength, EMSCULPT is the first non-invasive butt-lift and a great way to strengthen your core and chisel a six-pack.¹

+Burn Away Fat: To fuel the powerful muscle contractions, induced during the treatment, the body metabolizes surrounding fat cells for energy.
+By reducing the fat that obscures muscular definition, Emsculpt delivers a slim, sculpted aesthetic.

-Burn Away Fat: , induced during the treatment,It’s through this combined reduction of fat and increase of muscle mass that EMSCULPT supplies the most inclusive, non-invasive body-contouring option the market has to offer.
+It’s through this combined reduction of fat and increase of muscle mass that EMSCULPT supplies the most inclusive, non-invasive body-contouring option the market has to offer.

 What is CORESCULPT™?